Hannah is a freelance relocation writer from NYC that has become an expert on packing and unpacking.

 Packing silverware requires some preparation and logistics.

 Just because you have never done it before, it doesn’t mean you lack the skill.
 All those pieces of cutlery cannot stay at the bottom of the tray any longer.
-Eventually, you will have to start the process.
+Eventually, you will have to start the process and take this task off of your moving-out list.
 By following these simple steps and useful relocation tips, you will have that special set tucked in safely, ready for a relocation journey of any size.

 Count your silverware and write it down in a chart.